Publishing another chapter from my thesis titled Echoes on Celluloid: The Historical Memory of WWII as seen through Japanese Anime.

 As always, if you wish to use any of my work please cite me appropriately 🙂

 In 1988 an animated feature-length film by Katsuhiro Otomo came on the scene, topping box offices in Japan and even beating out Star Wars for the no. 1 spot.
 It ushered in the anime boom of the 90s by throwing open Western doors in a way that Starblazers, Transformers, or Thundercats simply had not.
 Akira, a bloody, surreal, and violent tale of biker gangs in futuristic, dystopian Neo-Tokyo was and remains a technically superb accomplishment, significant in that it woke the West to the world of anime as a wholly Japanese phenomenon.
 Featuring characters and settings that were distinctly, undeniably Japanese, Otomo’s discarding of mukokuseki was indicative of a woken Japanese confidence that was spurred by the technology-based economic boom they were enjoying.
 The story line is also distinctly Japanese, a sci-fi story masking a warning to the viewer about the dangers of science when pursued without heed to the consequences.
-Due to its significance, Akira has trespassed from the status of mere “cult hit” and into the realm of academics, receiving some scattered scholarly attention and a few academic interpretations.
+Due to its significance, Akira has trespassed beyond the status of mere “cult hit” and into the realm of academics, receiving some scattered scholarly attention and a few academic interpretations.
 Of these, Mick Broderick and Freida Freiberg have contributed significant essays on the subject which are both insightful and intriguing.
 However, they both argue that the film is mostly about adolescence and puberty.
 This study will deviate from their interpretations and instead demonstrate how Akira is about the nuclear bomb.
 Otomo was the child of hibakusha.
 He shared his parent’s trauma with the world through the medium of Akira, reconstructing the experience of the atomic bomb for the younger generation and using the film to preserve the pain and lessons of Trinity, Hiroshima, and Nagasaki.
 From the irresponsible acts of a scientist who bears a striking resemblance to a famous and real-life physicist to the volatile political/military situation, Akira is “Otomo’s way of calling on Japan and the international community to learn from World War Two and to be wary of pursuing power through science or technology…”

 From the first haunting seconds of the film, Otomo makes it clear that the story is about the nuke.
 The film opens with a silent, slow flyover of modern Tokyo.
 The year is 1988, the date is July 16th (the very date of the 1945 Trinity Test, when physicists and members of the military detonated the world’s first nuclear bomb in the New Mexico desert).
 A strange white light appears over the city centre.
 It expands into an explosion that swallows Tokyo.
 The scene cuts to a bombardier’s view of the decimated city.
 The image fades from the bright red of an infrared scope to reveal a barren brown wasteland strikingly similar to images of Hiroshima captured by the camera plane appropriately named Necessary Evil.
 Words appear across the screen, intimating that the explosion, caused by a mysterious weapon called Akira, triggered a third World War.